 Before my first adventure, I thought I needed to buy all the things.
 My bank account thought differently.
 Several years of travel experience later, I realized a few things about travel gear:

 - Specialized travel gear is expensive.
 I want a lot of new gear, but my budget rarely allows for these splurges.
 That’s all travel gear is though–splurges.
 I’d rather one more adventure instead of one more pair of boots.
 While specific adventures may require specialized gear–such as a tent for camping or fins for diving–most of the time you can get by with what you already own.

 - Travel requires minimalism.
 You’ll have one, maybe two, bags to lug through airports and across cobblestone streets.
 As a general rule, I never pack more than I can lift or handle independently.
 Many packing lists I’ve seen are excessive and impractical.
 You don’t need a lot to experience another country!

 - Buying things is bad for the environment.
 Producing anything takes from the Earth’s limited resources.
 Our society is obsessed with buying stuff and use stuff to demonstrate wealth.
 Meanwhile, we are depleting Earth’s resources, changing its climate, and continuing to live in a linear economy.

 From budget traveler to budget traveler, travel is possible without having “the right stuff.”
 Explore the world, even without a portable charger or packing cube.

-In an attempt to be less hypocritical and a better travel resource for budget and adventurous travelers, here are my promises to you:
+I realize the hypocrisy in me advertising products on this blog.
+In an attempt to be less hypocritical, and a better travel resource for budget and adventurous travelers, here are my promises to you:

 If you ever have a suggestion to improve Getaway Girl and our product promotion philosophy, please contact me via email at email@example.com.